Quebec hosts several successful spodumene-rich pegmatite deposits in an area known as Canada’s lithium triangle.

 • Access to deep-water ports

-Pontax Project
+Pontax Central Project

 The Pontax lithium spodumene pegmatite dyke (LSPD) project is a 100% owned property by Stria.
 It is located in the west-central Eeyou Istchee Baie-James (EIBJ) Territory in northern Québec.